inv2004/ctrlalttab/README.md

 ## build
 `nim c -d:release ctrlalttab.nim`

-I use with with the following keys regedit:
+It is preferrable to remap simple keys via `Scancode Map`, that is why I use with with the following regedit:
 `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Keyboard Layout\Scancode Map`
 ```
 00 00 00 00 00 00 00 00